patrickswickard/curltorequests/README.md

 This likely won't do anything very clever with cookies or redirects and is untested for that, but it is working for some basic cases

 TODO parse the url to visit instead of hard-coding it.
 Take a closer look at cookies.

+DEPRECATION NOTICE - use tools from instaburglar instead